Lilajan River: Course

 between the Damodar drainage on the south and the Lilājan and Mohana rivers on the north.
 It flows through a deep and rocky channel until it reaches the neighbourhood of Jori.
 There the hills begin to recede and the stream flows sluggishly over a wide sandy bed.
 From this point to the Gaya border beyond Hunterganj the river becomes sandy.
 It is dry in summer but disastrous during the rains.
 About 6 mi south of Gaya it unites with the Mohana River to form the Falgu River.

 Bichkiliya waterfalls

 The water falls into a dah or natural reservoir in the Lilājan River.
 It is 11 km west of Chatra – about half the distance is motorable, while the rest is only able to be traversed on foot.

 Buddhism

-Before attaining Enlightenment, the prince Siddhārtha Gautama practiced asceticism for six years (ten or twelve years according to some accounts) on the banks of the river, residing in a forest near the village of Uruvilvā.
+Before attaining Enlightenment, the prince Siddhārtha Gautama practiced asceticism for six years (ten or twelve years according to some accounts) on the banks of the river, residing in a forest near the village of Uruvilvā (Bodh Gaya).
 After realizing that strict asceticism would not lead to Enlightenment, he recuperated after bathing in the river and receiving a bowl of milk-rice from the milkmaid Sujātā.

 He sat under the nearby pippala tree, where he finally achieved Enlightenment.
 This tree became known as the Bodhi Tree, and the site became known as Bodh Gayā.